Navid200/xDrip/docs/Updates.md

 ![](./images/CheckForUpdate.png)

-If there has been an update, in the update channel you are using, more up-to-date than the version you are currently using, it will be downloaded, into your Download folder, and you can install it by tapping on it.
+If there has been an update in your update channel, it will be downloaded into your Download folder, and you can install it by tapping on it.
 <br/>

 ---